Transnational Repression

 2012: Consul General of PRC Consulate in San Francisco sent a letter to Seattle council member Nick Licata slandering Falun Gong and Shen Yun, with the hope that the council member wouldn’t send a proclamation or congratulatory letter to Shen Yun.

-A Missouri state representative’s staff received an email from someone that deceptively posed as a Falun Gong practitioner and wrote all kinds of crazy, bizarre and threatening things to her.
+A Missouri state representative’s staff received an email from someone who deceptively posed as a Falun Gong practitioner and wrote all kinds of crazy, bizarre, and threatening things to her.

 2002: Days after Condoleezza Rice took over as National Security Advisor in 2001, a meeting with her Chinese counterparts went off the rails fast.
 Expecting to cover important security topics, Rice and her team were instead bombarded with a 30-minute prepared speech vilifying Falun Gong.
 Rice’s team finally asked the officials to leave their office.

-October 1999: The day after the San Antonio, Texas mayor issued a proclamation for Falun Gong, two Chinese Consulate officials came to his office and accused the mayor of causing problems and demanded that he retract the proclamation.
+October 1999: The day after the San Antonio, Texas mayor issued a proclamation for Falun Gong, two Chinese Consulate officials came to his office, accused the mayor of causing problems, and demanded that he retract the proclamation.
 They also made slanderous statements about Falun Gong.

 Sept 1999: Then-CCP leader Jiang Zemin personally handed then-U.S. president Bill Clinton a stack of booklets created by the CCP’s propaganda department, vilifying Falun Gong in an attempt to justify the nascent crackdown on the practice.

-Under CCP pressure, Danish embassies around the world rejected ethnic Chinese and Taiwanese visitors for the entire duration around Jiang Zemin’s scheduled visit to Iceland from June 12-16, 2002.
-The Chinese Communist Party also gave U.S., European and Australian Airports a “blacklist” to block Falun Gong travelers from boarding flights to Iceland.
+Under CCP pressure, Danish embassies around the world rejected ethnic Chinese and Taiwanese visitors for the entire duration of Jiang Zemin’s scheduled visit to Iceland from June 12-16, 2002.
+The Chinese Communist Party also gave U.S., European, and Australian Airports a “blacklist” to block Falun Gong travelers from boarding flights to Iceland.
 IcelandAir blocked passengers from boarding once they matched the names on the blacklist.

 August 2022: On August 24, the Italian weekly magazine Panorama published an article denouncing the barbaric practice of organ harvesting that China performs at an industrial pace.
 On August 28, the Embassy of the People’s Republic of China (PRC) in Italy published a reply on its own web site.
 The Embassy accused Panorama of defamation and plagiarism, expressing its “severe condemnation.”